KILGORETROUT111/Grieg/docs/lineage.md

 last_updated: "2025-09-07"
 ---

+## Berkeley line: Julian C. Boyd (logic of modality & syntax–semantics)

+Grieg’s operator discipline descends from **Julian C. Boyd** (UC Berkeley), a logician and “philosophical grammarian” who worked at the seam of **modal logic, deontic reasoning, and the syntax–semantics interface**.
+Beyond classroom sketches of the deontic square, Boyd treated modality as a *layered* phenomenon:
+(1) surface operators and their compositional types, (2) speech-act force and illocutionary profile, and (3) background **norm systems**.
+That multi-level analysis directly informs Grieg’s four-phase operational semantics.

+Boyd was also a rare expert reader of **Chomsky’s _Syntactic Structures_** and adjacent program; his diagnostics for English modals (e.g., *must, may, ought*) and his editorial work in speech-act theory shaped a generation’s standards for sentence-level logical analysis.
+We acknowledge this lineage
+explicitly: Grieg treats operators as *logical primitives tied to use*, and lets geometry/phase be internal to the evaluation engine rather than imported from physics metaphors.

 # LEE → Grieg Lineage

 This document captures the *canonical lineage* from LEE to Grieg and maps